MLAA

 What the NCIS File Says

-NCIS opened the case after a person reported that she had been raped aboard USNS Spica while the ship was berthed at the Port of Fujairah in the United Arab Emirates.
+NCIS opened the case after a woman aboard USNS Spica reported that an MSC crew member raped her while the ship was berthed at the Port of Fujairah in the United Arab Emirates.

-The reporting person said she had been drinking at the port's seaman's center, returned to the ship, and spoke with the accused outside his room.
-The report says he pulled her into the room, removed her clothing, and penetrated her while she was too intoxicated and shocked to physically resist but told him to stop.
+The woman said she had been drinking at the port's seaman's center before returning to the ship and speaking with the accused outside his living quarters.
+According to the report, he grabbed her, pulled her into his room, removed her clothing, and penetrated her.
+She said intoxication and shock kept her from physically resisting, but that she told him to stop.

-The accused later contacted NCIS and requested to make a statement.
-After Article 31(b) rights advisement, he requested an attorney and the interview was terminated.
+The file says the accused was later transferred to Military Sealift Command Norfolk.
+He contacted NCIS and requested to make a statement, but after Article 31(b) rights advisement, he requested an attorney and the interview was terminated.

-A Special Assistant United States Attorney for the Eastern District of Virginia was briefed and declined prosecution because of lack of evidence and witness problems.
-NCIS briefed ship command and closed the investigation.
+NCIS treated the case as a suspected aggravated sexual abuse offense under federal law.
+A Special Assistant United States Attorney for the Eastern District of Virginia was briefed and declined prosecution, citing lack of evidence and witness problems.
+The available NCIS file does not explain those witness problems.
+NCIS briefed USNS Spica command and closed the investigation.

 Case Timeline